pdidev/tutorial/README.md

 exercise.
 In this exercise, you don't want to have one output file per iteration.
-You will write the 2D array from the previous exercise as a slice of 3D dataset including a dimension for time.
+You will write the 2D array from the previous exercise as a slice of 3D dataset including a dimension for time for iteration 1 to 3 inclusive.

 Once again, you only need to modify the YAML file in this exercise, no need to touch the C file.

 * Examine the YAML file and compile the code.

-Notice how the dataset is now extended with an additional dimension for three time-steps.
-(Jacques cela n'est plus valide maintenant).
+Notice how the dataset is extended with an additional dimension
+'''yaml
+      datasets:
+        #*** add one dimention to main_field datasets to represent the time step
+        main_field: { type: array, subtype: double, size: [..., '$dsize[0]-2', '$dsize[1]-2' ] }
+'''

+* replace `...` in previous line by the number of iteration time, we want to save in this exercise.

 * Write the 2D selection from `main_field` at iterations 1 to 3 inclusive into
-  slices at coordinate 0 to 2 of first dimension of the 3D dataset.
+  slices at coordinate 0 to 2 of the first dimension of the 3D dataset.

 You can achieve this by using the `dataset_selection` directive that specifies the selection where to write in the file dataset.